AlexLeeChan/esp32template/README.md

 # ESP32(x) WiFi & BLE Template
-# Including BLE configuration web application - simple HTML
+# Including BLE configuration application as simple HTML file

-This project is a comprehensive, multi-featured template for building robust applications on the ESP32, ESP32-S3, ESP32-C3, and other variants.
-It provides a "scaffolding" that gives any new project instant, powerful diagnostics and control capabilities right out of the box.
+This project is a comprehensive, RTOS template for building robust applications on the ESP32, ESP32-S3, ESP32-C3, ESP32-C6 and other variants.
+Wifi can be set through BLE Bluetooth application just from your browser!
+Just open included webpage in browser on Bluetooth device such as your Android/IOS phone.

 The core idea is to separate your custom "business logic" (in its own task) from the system's management, networking, and monitoring tasks.
 The template provides:

 1. A **Web Dashboard** for monitoring and configuration.
 2. A **BLE (Bluetooth Low Energy)** command interface for control.
+Primarily for intital Wifi SSID and Password setup.
 3. A detailed **Per-Core FreeRTOS Task Monitor** to debug performance.
 4. A **Robust Multi-Task RTOS skeleton** with watchdog support.